HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;2 Provider evaluates assessment and identifies Food Insecurity and Transportation Insecurity

-&nbsp;&nbsp;&nbsp;&nbsp;3 Provider and patient determine that it is most important to address the Food Insecurity first – provider promotes the health concern to the problem list
+&nbsp;&nbsp;&nbsp;&nbsp;3 Provider and patient decide to address the Food Insecurity first – Provider promotes the health concern to the problem list

 <p style="margin: 0 0 10px 50px; width: 95%;">
 FHIR Condition Resource is used to capture the problem list.
-The SDOHCC profile is here: <a href="StructureDefinition-SDOHCC-Condition.html">SDOHCC Condition</a></p>
+The SDOHCC Condition profile is here: <a href="StructureDefinition-SDOHCC-Condition.html">SDOHCC Condition</a></p>

-&nbsp;&nbsp;&nbsp;&nbsp;4 Provider and patient add a goal related to this problem to pursue enrollment in a SNAP program
+&nbsp;&nbsp;&nbsp;&nbsp;4 Provider and patient identify a goal to pursue enrollment in a SNAP program

 <p style="margin: 0 0 10px 50px; width: 95%;">
-Communicated with <a href="StructureDefinition-SDOHCC-Goal.html">SDOHCC Goal FHIR profile</a>
+Communicated with <a href="StructureDefinition-SDOHCC-Goal.html">SDOHCC Goal</a>
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;5 Provider and patient agree that a referral to a contracted or non-contracted CBO is an appropriate next step

-&nbsp;&nbsp;&nbsp;&nbsp;6 Patient consents to be referred to the CBO and consents to have the information that will be provided sent to the CBO
+&nbsp;&nbsp;&nbsp;&nbsp;6 Patient consents to be referred to the CBO, and to share appropriate information with the CBO

 <p style="margin: 0 0 10px 50px; width: 95%;">
 <a href="StructureDefinition-SDOHCC-Consent.html">SDOHCC Consent</a> could be used as a record of the consent on the FHIR server